2025 FA Community Shield: Summary

 Liverpool took an early lead in the 4th minute when Hugo Ekitike scored with a low shot into the right corner.
-Crystal Palace equalised in the 17th minute through a Jean-Philippe Mateta penalty, awarded after a foul in the box by Virgil van Dijk.
-Jeremie Frimpong restored Liverpool's advantage in the 21st minute with a cross-shot from the right that looped into the net, but Crystal Palace levelled again in the 77th minute when Ismaïla Sarr converted from the right, in-off the post, after an incisive through-ball.
+Crystal Palace equalised in the 17th minute through a Jean-Philippe Mateta penalty into the right of the net, awarded after a foul in the box by Virgil van Dijk on Ismaïla Sarr.
+Jeremie Frimpong restored Liverpool's advantage in the 21st minute with a cross-shot from the right that looped into the net after hitting the far post.
+Crystal Palace levelled again in the 77th minute when Ismaïla Sarr converted from the right, in-off the post, after an incisive through-ball.

 With the score tied 2–2 at full time, the match went to a penalty shoot-out.
 Crystal Palace goalkeeper Dean Henderson saved from Alexis Mac Allister and Harvey Elliott, after Mohamed Salah had missed the target with a shot over the bar.
-Justin Devenny converted the winning penalty as Crystal Palace triumphed 3–2 in the shoot-out, securing their first-ever Community Shield title in their inaugural appearance in the fixture.
+Justin Devenny converted the winning penalty to the right of the net as Crystal Palace triumphed 3–2 in the shoot-out, securing their first-ever Community Shield title in their inaugural appearance in the fixture.